yushisalvador/yushisalvador/README.md

 - Python
 - Typescript

+I am currently learning how to build an app with React Native.

 <!--
 **yushisalvador/yushisalvador** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.